What Is Wondra Flour and How Do You Cook With It?

 What is Wondra Flour?

 Wondra flour is wheat flour that has been pre-cooked and dried.
 If you think of instant oatmeal (oatmeal that's par-boiled and dried for faster cooking), Wondra is the flour equivalent.
 Like pastry flour, Wondra is lower in protein than all-purpose flour and comes very finely ground.
-Because it's so fine, it dissolves instantly in liquids — why it's also called instant flour — and won't clump.
+Because it's so fine, it dissolves instantly in liquids — why it's also called instant flour or quick-mixing flour — and won't clump.
 Because Wondra is made from wheat, be sure not to confuse it for a gluten-free substitute.

 Related: Are You Baking With the Right Flour?

 How to Cook With Wondra Flour

 Use Wondra flour when you want to quickly thicken a liquid as it simmers, to make incredibly tender crusts and pancakes, or give foods a light breading before frying.
 A few of our favorite uses for Wondra flour:

 Thicken sauces and gravies: